qwak-ai/qwak-examples/feature_set_quickstart_guide/README.md

 1. **Clone the Repository**: Clone this GitHub repository to your local machine.

-2. **Register the Data Source and Feature Set**: Follow the instructions in the [Quickstart Guide](https://docs-saas.qwak.com/docs/feature-store-quickstart-guide) to register the data source and feature set using the code provided in this repository.
+2. **Install Dependencies**: Make sure you have the required dependencies installed, as specified in the `conda.yml` file.

     ```bash
-    qwak features register
-    ```

-3. **Install Dependencies**: Make sure you have the required dependencies installed, as specified in the `conda.yml` file.

-    ```bash
     conda env create -f main/conda.yaml
     conda activate feature_set_quickstart_guide
     ```

+3. **Configure the Qwak SDK**: Use your account [Qwak API Key](https://docs-saas.qwak.com/docs/getting-started#configuring-qwak-sdk) to set up your SDK locally.

+    ```bash
+    qwak configure
+    ```

+4. **Register the Data Source and Feature Set**: Follow the instructions in the [Quickstart Guide](https://docs-saas.qwak.com/docs/feature-store-quickstart-guide) to register the data source and feature set using the code provided in this repository.

+    ```bash
+    qwak features register
+    ```

-4. **Run the Model Locally**: Execute the following command to test the model locally:
+5. **Run the Model Locally**: Execute the following command to test the model locally:

    ```bash
    python test_model_locally.py